Man accused of killing 10 at Colorado supermarket in 2021 is ruled mentally competent to stand trial

 The decision allows the prosecution of Ahmad Al Aliwi Alissa to move forward.
 Judge Ingrid Bakke ruled that Alissa, who has schizophrenia, is able to understand court proceedings and contribute to his own defense.

 Bakke presided over a hearing last week to consider an August determination by experts at a state mental hospital that Alissa was competent after previous evaluations found otherwise.
-Alissa’s defense attorney asked for the hearing to debate the finding.
+An attorney for Alissa asked for the hearing to debate the finding.

 In her ruling, Bakke said she was convinced that, following forced medication, Alissa was more communicative and had a “far improved capacity to elucidate his reasoning and decision-making.”
 That’s a critical component of competency, which partly hinges on Alissa being able to make informed decisions in his own case, such as whether to testify himself.